tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ItemVariants.EverythingWorld renamed to MechdusaWorld
 - Main.GameModeInfo.IsJourneyMode -> Main.IsJourneyMode

-## 1.4.5.8
-- WorldItem.noGrabDelay ->  grabDelayTime...I think. double check this, it seems noGrabDelay might have been split into a few fields.

 # ExampleMod TODOs
 - Verify that ExampleZombieThief still works with changes